 The Ronny J. Coleman Fire & Emergency, Leader Of The Future Endowed Scholarship

 The purpose of the Ronny J. Coleman Scholarship is to provide scholarships to Phi Theta Kappa members who demonstrate potential for or involvement in public safety or service while enrolled in a regionally accredited associate degree public safety program.
 The scholarship awards a $1,000 scholarship annually.
 The selection of those meeting the applicable eligibility criteria for scholarships is made by a selection committee appointed by the International Public Safety Leadership and Ethics Institute Board of Directors.
 Applications are submitted through Phi Theta Kappa in the Spring of each year

 Criteria for this scholarship are:

 Be enrolled in a minimum of six (6) semester credit hours [or nine (9) quarter credit hours] of associate degree, college-level coursework at the time of application.

-Be a Phi Theta Kappa member in good standing.
+Be a Phi Theta Kappa member is prefered

 Hold a minimum of a 3.50 cumulative GPA out of a possible 4.0 on all college-level coursework at the time of application.